flyjmz/jmzSmartThings/smartapps/flyjmz/blue-iris-fusion.src/HTTPS:SSL:STUNNEL How-To.md

     3. In "Paste your CSR...", copy in your "domain-csr.txt" file contents you created the first time you set it up.
     4. Click Next.
     5. As long as it wasn't expired (so create a reminder somewhere to renew this before it expires each time), it'll take you straight to a new certificate (domain-crt.txt).
 Download, save a copy in a safe place.
 6. Configure Stunnel, first stop the stunnel service and make sure the GUI is closed.
 7. For new setups:

-a) Edit the stunnel.conf file to read:
+    1. Edit the stunnel.conf file to read:

 [Blue-Iris]
 accept = xxx.xxx.xxx.xxx:xxxx